abayomi2/ansible2-project/README.md

 Password: The password from your Ansible Vault.

-Navigate to the "Node Exporter Full" dashboard to see your populated metrics.

-Troubleshooting Common Issues
+Troubleshooting Guide
+CI/CD Fails with Duplicate Security Group: The Terraform remote backend is not configured correctly.
+See Part 1.

+CI/CD Fails with Connection timed out on port 22 or 3000: The security group rules for these ports are not open to 0.0.0.0/0, blocking the GitHub Actions runner.

-UNPROTECTED PRIVATE KEY FILE: Your .pem key has the wrong permissions.
+Ansible Fails with UNPROTECTED PRIVATE KEY FILE: Your .pem key has the wrong permissions.
 Run chmod 600 prod-kp.pem.

-No such file or directory for JSON file: This is a file permissions issue on your local machine.
-Run the find ... -exec chmod ... commands from Step 1 again.
+Ansible Fails with No such file or directory for JSON file: A file/directory permission issue on your local machine.
+Run the find ... -exec chmod ... commands from Part 2.

-Prometheus Target "DOWN" with "context deadline exceeded": This means Prometheus cannot connect to Node Exporter.
-Ensure your prometheus.yml.j2 template uses the server's private IP (ansible_default_ipv4.address).
+Prometheus Target "DOWN": Your prometheus.yml.j2 template is likely using a public IP.
+Ensure it uses the private IP (ansible_default_ipv4.address).

-Grafana shows "No data": This means Grafana cannot connect to Prometheus.
-Ensure your grafana role configures the data source with the Prometheus server's private IP.
+Grafana shows "No data": Your Grafana data source is likely configured with a public IP.
+Ensure the grafana role uses the Prometheus server's private IP.

-Next Steps: CI/CD Automation
-Now that the manual deployment is perfected, the final step is to automate it with a GitHub Actions workflow.
-Create a file at .github/workflows/deploy.yml to run the terraform apply and ansible-playbook commands automatically on every push to your main branch.

 Cleanup
-To avoid ongoing AWS charges, destroy all created resources when you are finished.
+To avoid ongoing AWS charges, destroy all created resources.

-Navigate to the Terraform directory:

-cd ../terraform/
+Temporarily Disable Deletion Protection:

+In terraform/create_backend.tf, comment out the lifecycle { prevent_destroy = true } block.

+Run terraform apply -auto-approve to apply this change.

+Destroy Application Infrastructure:

+Run terraform destroy -auto-approve.
+This will destroy the EC2 instances and their security groups.

-Destroy all resources:
+Destroy Backend Infrastructure:

+You may need to manually empty the S3 bucket first using the AWS CLI: aws s3 rm s3://<your-bucket-name> --recursive.

-terraform destroy -auto-approve
+Run terraform destroy -auto-approve again to delete the S3 bucket and DynamoDB table.